Forms of remuneration

 2025: performance to be assessed

-** Risk-free return is defined as Finnish Government 3-year average bond yield during the period Q3 2020 to Q2 of the respective installment year.
+** Risk-free return is defined as Finnish Government 3-year average bond yield during the period Q3 of allocation year to Q2 of the respective payment year.

 Long-term incentive scheme 2017:1